dplyr | ggplot2 | lubridate |

 ggplot(dat2, aes(x = Month, y = res3)) + geom_boxplot()

-The plot reveals a clear oscillation that follows a yearly cycle, characterized by a peak in spring and a dip in fall.
-This pattern can be partially attributed to the uneven distribution of land mass between the northern and southern hemispheres.
+The resulting plot reveals a clear annual cycle, with CO2 concentrations peaking in spring and dipping in fall.
+This pattern is partly explained by the uneven distribution of land mass between the northern and southern hemispheres.

 In the northern hemisphere, plants—and the process of photosynthesis—become dormant during the winter months, reducing the natural uptake of atmospheric CO2.
 While photosynthesis in the southern hemisphere reaches its peak between October and March, the smaller land mass of the southern hemisphere limits its overall impact.